pfheatwole/thesis/source/introduction.rst

 * Traditionally, wind patterns are discovered by pilots with a large amount of flight time in a given area, and are shared directly from one pilot to another.
-For the pilot community to learn reliable patterns, individual pilots must first detect them and then be able to communicate them with precision.
+For the pilot community to learn reliable patterns, individual pilots must first recognize them and then be able to communicate them with precision.

-* An alternative [[to pilots manually detecting and communicating the patterns]] could be to aggregate recorded flight data from many pilots over many flights, learn the wind patterns from those flights, then build a graphical map to visually communicate the features of the wind field.
+* An appealing alternative would be to aggregate recorded flight data from many pilots over many flights, detect the wind patterns automatically from those flights, and build a graphical map to communicate the features of the wind field visually instead of relying on verbal descriptions.

+* In support of this idea, there already exist huge databases with millions of recorded flights spanning several decades.
+Pilots continue to record and share their flights for personal and competition purposes.

-* The difficulty with this option is that GPS devices only record a tiny amount of the information available to a pilot: there is typically no information regarding the orientation, velocity, acceleration, pilot control inputs (brakes, accelerator, etc), or the weather conditions.
-Even the details of the aircraft performance are unknown.
-The question then becomes whether there is enough information in position-only data to recover the wind vectors present during a flight.
+* The difficulty with this option is that common flight devices only record a tiny amount of the information available to a pilot: the average flight track can only be expected to include a time series of positions.
+There is typically no information regarding the orientation, velocity, acceleration, pilot control inputs (brakes, accelerator, etc), or the weather conditions.
+  Even the details of the aircraft are unknown.
+The question then becomes whether there is enough information in position-only time series data to recover the wind vectors that were present during a flight.

 ..
 Occupying the niche (Response):

-* This thesis investigates the procedures necessary to produce a regression model over wind fields using position-only paraglider flight data.
+* This thesis investigates the procedures necessary to produce a regression model over wind fields using position-only time series flight data for a paraglider.
 It contributes a parametric paraglider dynamics model for simulating paraglider flight tracks for a given wind field and pilot control sequence.
-It discusses how to use the dynamics model with simulation-based filtering methods to perform statistical flight reconstruction.
+It discusses how to use the dynamics model with simulation-based filtering methods to perform statistical flight reconstruction, and usability requirements for a flight track to be suitable for flight reconstruction.
 Lastly, it discusses the requirements for assembling a predictive model suitable for in-flight wind field estimation.

 Context